sangkilc/ICSE-2020-SV-Handbook/README.md

 ### CLE SV

-CLE SVs support co-located conferences, such as MSR, FormaliSE, etc. Therefore, their work time largely depends on the schedule of CLEs they support.
+CLE SVs support co-located events, such as MSR, FormaliSE, etc. Therefore, their work time largely depends on the schedule of CLEs they support.
 The main tasks of CLE SVs will be mostly the same as the ones of [online SVs](#online-sv): their main job is to help session chairs to organize questions, etc.

-## Example Scenario
+## Live Session Example Scenario

-This example shows how each SV will do during an 8-hour-long shift.
-We assume there are 6 SVs (SV0, SV1, ..., SV5) working concurrently during the shift.
+This example shows what each online SV will do during an 8-hour-long shift.
+We assume there are 6 online SVs (SV0, SV1, ..., SV5) working concurrently during the shift.
+THe SVs are numbered in the order they appear on the schedule.

+- SV0 is assigned to the Baekje room, and SV3 is the backup
+- SV1 is assigned to the Goguryeo room, and SV4 is the backup
+- SV2 is assigned to the Silla room, and SV5 is the backup

 - `T0`: 1 hour before casting
     * All the SVs (SV0, ..., SV5)
         - Join the `#help` and `#technical-support` channel of Slack, and handle questions.
         - Join the virtual room (channel) of Slack that you are assigned to.
+        - The primary and backup SV for each room should touch base on the room Slack channel to confirm that the primary is ready to go.
+If not, the backup should be ready to go.
+If the primary is ready to go, the backup should focus on monitoring the help channels.
-        - Know the names of your session chairs.
+        - Check the ICSE Program to be familiar with the names of the session chairs and presenters in your sessions (https://2020.icse-conferences.org/program/program-icse-2020?past=Show%20upcoming%20events%20only)
+        - Log in to the admin side of Slido (www.slido.org) with the following credentials: virtual.icse+baejke@gmail.com virtual.icse+goguryeo@gmail.com virtual.icse+silla@gmail.com
+          The password is the same: covidsuckz
+        - Log in to Clowdr and go to your session
+        - Remove (or "archive") any questions in Slido remaining from the previous session

 - `T1`: Live casting starts
     * SV0, SV1, SV2 (one SV per each parallel session)
-        - Clean up Slido questions before each talk begins.
+        - Archive remaining Slido questions before each talk begins.
-        - Monitor both Slack and Slido, and check if there is any question from Slack, which is not added to Slido.
-If so, add it to Slido.
+        - Monitor the Slack room channel, the Clowdr chat, and Slido, and check if there are any questions from Slack or Clowdr, which is not added to Slido.
+If so, copy and paste the question to Slido.
-        - Clean up Slido questions whenever they are answered by the speaker.
+        - Clean up Slido (i.e. archive) questions whenever they are answered by the speaker.
-        - Monitor the time of each talk and let the session chair know if the talk goes too long.
+        - Approve questions in the Slido Moderator panel that are relevant (i.e. are not about something completely outside the session).
+NOTE: Slido automatically flags questions with inappropriate content, e.g. profanity
-    * SV3, SV4, SV5
+    * SV3, SV4, SV5 (if not backing up an SV in one of the rooms)
         - Take questions from the `#help` and `#technical-support` channel.
         - If necessary, you will make an individual connection with a person and troubleshoot their problems (mostly audio/video issues).